mxepstein/Desmos-Dashboard-Checkmarks/README.md

 # Desmos Dashboard Show Checmark Totals
-A Chrome Extension that counds checkmarks on the Desmos Dashboard.
+A Chrome Extension that counts checkmarks on the Desmos Dashboard.